bensteinberg/aleph-development/README.md

 sudo /etc/init.d/vboxadd setup
 ```

-* I've included emacs and vim; obviously, you can install whatever you want with `sudo aptitude update ; sudo aptitude install whizbang`, but let me know if there's anything you think should be in environment by default.
+* I've included emacs and vim; obviously, you can install whatever you want with `sudo aptitude update ; sudo aptitude install whizbang`, but let me know if there's anything you think should be in the environment by default.

 ### TODO/ISSUES